Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

+## Rise Time
-## Rise Time = Time taken by output to rise to 80% of its final value - Time taken by output to rise to 20% of its final value
+   -  Rise Time = Time taken by output to rise to 80% of its final value - Time taken by output to rise to 20% of its final value
    -  output rises to 20% of its final value at 2.1825 ns.
    -  output rises to 80% of its final value at 2.2464 ns
    -  **RISE TIME = 2.2464  - 2.1825 = 0.0639 ns = 63.9ps**